berkantbayraktar/DATA-COMMUNICATIONS-AND-NETWORKING/README.md

 public key process and asks your passphrase.After passphrase is entered, it copies corresponding files to target vm.

-You can change the vm addresses, target directory and local directory easily.
+You can change the vm addresses, target directory and local directory easily in the script file.

 directory : directory of the file that you want to copy (e.g. ~/Desktop) host : target hostname {e.g. pc3.instageni.rnet.missouri.edu}
 user : username that is defined to you by the vm machine (e.g. e2098770)

-After uploading files, you can connect to machines via run_remote_files.sh script.
+After uploading files, you can connect to machines via `run_remote_files.sh` script.

 ```
     sh run_remote_files.sh
 ```
 This script uses ssh for connection.
-It first runs `ssh-agent` to simplify public key process and asks your passphrase.After passphrase is entered, it connects to machines in 5 different terminal screen.
+It first runs `ssh-agent` to simplify public key process and asks your passphrase.
+After passphrase is entered, it connects to machines in 5 different terminal screen.

-You can change the ports of the machines that you wnat to connect by changing port1 .. port5 part of the for loop.
+You can change the ports of the machines that you want to connect by changing 25571 ..
+25574 part of the for loop.

-host : hostname of the target machine user : username that is defined to you by the vm machine (e.g. e2098770)
+host : hostname of the target machine user : username that is defined to you by the vm machine (e.g. e2098770, berkantb etc.)

 After connecting, you can run python executables on each different terminal (vm machine).